eclipse-dataspace-protocol-base/DataspaceProtocol/specifications/transfer/transfer.process.protocol.md

 The Transfer Start Message is sent by the [=Provider=] to indicate the data transfer has been initiated.

-- The `dataAddress` is only provided if the current transfer is a pull transfer and contains a transport-specific endpoint address for obtaining the data.
+- The `dataAddress` _MAY_ be provided if the current transfer is a pull transfer and contains a transport-specific endpoint address for obtaining the data.
 The kind of transport is signaled by the `endpointType` property which determines a set of required `endpointProperties` in a [=Profile=] separate from this specification.

-- The `endpointProperties` may (among others) contain the following optional values:
+- The `endpointProperties` _MAY_ (among others) contain the following optional values:
-  - `authorization` - An opaque authorization token that clients must present when accessing the transport-specific endpoint address.
+  - `authorization` - An opaque authorization token that clients _MAY_ present when accessing the transport-specific endpoint address.
   - `authType` - The auth token type.
-For example, the value may be `bearer`.
-If present, this value may be used in conjunction with transport rules to define how the client must present an authorization token.
+For example, the value _MAY_ be `bearer`.
+If present, this value _MAY_ be used in conjunction with transport rules to define how the client _MAY_ present an authorization token.

 ### Transfer Suspension Message